 - Residents will need to choose and register with a primary doctor (Medecin Traitant), and this will help ensure the maximum refunds are obtained.

-Residents – What you are you entitled to and how you get it
+Residents – What are you entitled to and how do you get it

 |Circumstances||Health covered by||UK Form req’d?||Where do I get it?||Do I need to renew it?||Insurance top-up needed?||Entitlement notes|